richardwsong/physio-bold-aging/README.md

 - `hrv_between_group_statistics.csv` - old vs young t-stat and p-values for each physiological metric
 - `hrv_within_group_statistics.csv` - pre vs post (osc +/- and old/young) t-stat and p-values for each physiological metric

-## Logs

-All script outputs are stored in the `logs/` directory with timestamps:
-- `pve_nki_YYYYMMDD_HHMMSS.log` - Output from NKI analysis
-- `pve_hrver_YYYYMMDD_HHMMSS.log` - Output from HRV-ER analysis
-- `randomise_*_YYYYMMDD_HHMMSS.log` - Output from FSL randomise

 ## Data Availability
 The HRV-ER dataset can be found online on [OpenNeuro][openneuro-link].
 Preprocessed Physiological Data for HRV-ER dataset is available on [Box][box-link].

-## Notes

-- The analysis uses parallel processing with 16 cores by default
-- Age groups are defined as:
-  - Young: < 50 years
-  - Old: ≥ 50 years
-- Design matrices are formatted for FSL compatibility
-- All physiological measures are detrended before analysis

 [openneuro-link]: https://openneuro.org/datasets/ds003823/versions/1.2.0
 [box-link]: https://vanderbilt.app.box.com/s/2v0qwfitb07crqjgtorlg5wtgs2y3mhk